-In the fall of 2014, conditions arose that threw me out of my conventional life, job, and home on to the road full time with cameras, a laptop, my dog Henry and little else.
+In the fall of 2014, conditions arose that drew me out of my conventional life and onto the road full time, with cameras, a laptop, my dog Henry and little else.

-For years leading up to this time I had a growing preoccupation in societal systems, which seemed to both support and thwart my goals.
-I had also been volunteering on local farms and ranches and participating as a novice inside the competitive horse world.
-I began to see a parallel between my experiences in a hierarchical society and the predicament of animals, who are inevitably living as a means to someone else’s end.
-In my case, the ends had belonged to employers and landlords.
-In the case of animals, even in the most caring ranching, farming or entertainment environments, the ends that I saw unsettled my conscience and surfaced more questions about the ways and reasons we draw lines.
+For years leading up to this time I had been volunteering on local farms and ranches and participating inside the competitive horse world.
+I saw firsthand the predicament of the animals I worked with, who were inevitably living as a means to someone else’s end.
+Even in the most caring ranching, farming or equestrian environments, the ends that I saw unsettled my conscience and surfaced questions about the ways and reasons we draw lines.

 As 2015 approached, I had conceived of a documentary project that would explore this predicament, and I located authorities on the subject of animal concerns and asked if they might participate with an interview.
 Encouraged by the first few welcoming responses, I packed my Jeep with camping equipment, cameras, a tripod and Henry, and with stops planted across the U.S, we set off on a two-year filmmaking adventure.